 To give all adults in our community, including staff, parents and carers access to the same opportunities within the school.

 To narrow the gap between disadvantaged children and all children for progress in reading across KS2;

 To develop and embed the of British Values throughout the curriculum;

 To embed new behaviour and anti bullying policies;

 To work towards our groups of parents being representative of our whole community;

 To monitor access to training and professional development for all staff;

-To complete accessibility audit to inform future maintenance and building works and to make reasonable adjustments where possible.
+To use accessibility audit to begin maintenance and building works and to make reasonable adjustments where possible.